Containerpak/cpak/README.md

   <img src="cpak-logo.svg#gh-light-mode-only" height="120">
   <img src="cpak-logo.svg#gh-dark-mode-only" height="120">
   <p>A fast, decentralized, portable,  powerful and low-memory footprint package
-    format for Unix.</p>
+    format for Linux.</p>
 </div>

 ---

-cpak is meant to simplify the process of distributing software via OCI images, and to integrate with the operating system, bringing the benefits of containerization to the desktop, in a truly native fashion.
+cpak is meant to simplify the process of distributing software via OCI images, and to integrate with the operating system, bringing the benefits of containerization to the desktop*, in a truly native fashion.

+*cpak works for desktop, server and basically everything that runs Linux.

 > **Note:**
 > cpak is still in early development.